The Wassailing Tradition

 Taken from Wikipedia

-Foxs Morris enjoyed taking part in several Wassails this year, not least the Bodenham Aboretum Wassail.
-We were invited to lead and organise the Wassail at the Aboretum which proved to be a great success.
+Foxs Morris enjoyed taking part in several Wassails over the years, not least the Bodenham Arboretum Wassail.
+We have been invited to lead and organise the Wassails at the Arboretum over the past few years, which have proved great successes.

 Foxs dancing at Bodenham Aboretum |